California Public Safety Power Shutoff Survival Guide

 But SimpliPhi Wants to Do More.

 We are a California company whose Ventura County-based employees and business operations are as vulnerable to Public Safety Power Shutoffs as our neighbors statewide.
 During the 2017 Thomas Fires and the 2018 Camp and Woolsey fires, we relied personally on the technology we design, manufacture and sell every day.
 Our own experience inspires our dedication to making sure that every Californian has the ability to safely and reliably generate their own power, store it, and take it with them, on their terms.
-And we’re committed to ensuring you are equipped to make it through our new PSPS reality.
+We are committed to ensuring you are equipped to make it through every utility-mandated PSPS.
+SimpliPhi your power.
+Anytime.
+Anywhere.
+In your home, apartment, business or on the go.

 That is why we have introduced our Energize California program.